Bill

 AI Summary

-This bill requires the Mississippi Department of Information and Technology Services (MDITS), in collaboration with the Secretary of State, to create and implement minimum cybersecurity standards and policies for county registrars and election commissioners.
-These standards are intended to protect the integrity of Mississippi's voter registration and election data within the Statewide Elections Management System (SEMS), which is the official record of registered voters in each county.
-These cybersecurity rules must be established by January 1, 2027, and will include ways to check if counties are following them.
-The results of these checks will be kept confidential, but will be accessible to the State Auditor for auditing purposes and can be requested by MDITS and the Secretary of State.
-If a county fails to meet these cybersecurity standards after January 1, 2028, its use of Election Support Fund money will be restricted to fixing those compliance issues until they are resolved.
+This bill requires the Mississippi Department of Information and Technology Services (MDITS), in collaboration with the Secretary of State, to establish minimum cybersecurity standards and policies for county registrars and election commissioners by January 1, 2027, to protect the integrity of voter registration and election data within the Statewide Elections Management System (SEMS).
+The SEMS is the official state system for managing voter registration.
+These new policies will include assessments to ensure compliance, and the results of these assessments will be kept confidential but accessible to the State Auditor for auditing purposes, and also available to MDITS and the Secretary of State upon request.
+The bill also outlines consequences for failing to meet these cybersecurity standards, including a grace period for initial non-compliance and, starting in 2028, limitations on a county's use of funds from the Election Support Fund until compliance is achieved.

 Committee Categories